Defining Drexel’s Culture of Inclusion

 At Drexel University, we are committed to fostering an inclusive and welcoming environment based on integrity, trust and respect.
 We view the diversity of our students, faculty, professional staff and partners as our strength.
 As such, we strive to create a culture where everyone can leverage their uniqueness to foster innovation because they feel a sense of belonging.

-We define diversity as the individual differences that make us uniquely who we are.
-This includes both individual (personality, values, attitudes, etc.) and other dimensions of difference including ideological, intellectual, economic, gender, ability, sexual identity, religious, age, racial, cultural, ethnic, visible and invisible disabilities, veteran status, nationality, and all the diversity of our students, faculty, professional staff, alumni, and our other partners.
+We define diversity as the differences that make us uniquely who we are.
+This includes both individual (personality, values, attitudes, etc.) and other dimensions of difference including ideological, intellectual, economic, gender, gender identity, ability, sexual orientation, religious, age, racial, cultural, ethnic, visible and invisible disabilities, veteran status, nationality, and all the diversity of our students, faculty, professional staff, alumni, and other partners.

 To maximize the strength that our diversity brings, we center equity, inclusion and belonging, and incorporate an anti-racism approach to our strategic plan, organizational systems, policies, and structures.